vuejs/docs/src/guide/migration/v-model.md

 ## Introduction

-In Vue 2, the `v-model` directive required developers to always use the `value` prop.
+When Vue 2.0 was released, the `v-model` directive required developers to always use the `value` prop.
 And if developers required different props for different purposes, they would have to resort to using `v-bind.sync`.
 In addition, this hard-coded relationship between `v-model` and `value` led to issues with how native elements and custom elements were handled.

 In 2.2 we introduced the `model` component option that allows the component to customize the prop and event to use for `v-model`.
 However, this still only allowed a single `v-model` to be used on the component.